thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 ---

-By forking the repo, you create your own, editable copy of the repo on Github.
+By forking the repo, you create your own, editable copy of the repo on GitHub.
 This fork is what you'll then be cloning onto your computer, with the `git clone https://github.com/[YOUR_USERNAME]/nbm_metis_fundamentals.git` command as in part 2.
 You'll be able to commit/push edits to your forked repo without affecting the main repo, while still being in sync with updated course material by pulling from the original, "upstream" repo.

 ## Set upstream